For developers

 });

 Every fraglet follows the same schema, regardless of domain.
-Here is a real example from the music domain.

 {